AmineDerbal/laravel-hardware-ecommerce/README.md

 - Use Laravel in the backend As Api.
 - Save the data in your database.
-- Create, edit, and delete drivers and trailers.
+- Create, edit, and delete products and categories.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>